 The State Bar can more than ever be a progressive force to make our civil and criminal justice system more fair, our judiciary more independent, and our profession more skilled in serving the needs of the public.

 My Platform for State Bar President includes:

-Encourage law school graduates to practice in underserved areas of Wisconsin by providing money to forgive student loans for practice in such areas.
+- Encourage law school graduates to practice in underserved areas of Wisconsin by developing a plan to provide money to forgive student loans for practice in such areas.

 I am excited about the prospect of taking on these challenges.
 If I am fortunate enough to be elected President of the State Bar, I will work tirelessly on your behalf.